onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "The Matrix is a system, Neo.
 That system is our enemy.
 But when you're inside, you look around, what do you see?
 Businessmen, teachers, lawyers, carpenters.
 The very minds of the people we are trying to save.
 But until we do, these people are still a part of that system and that makes them our enemy.
 You have to understand, most of these people are not ready to be unplugged.
 And many of them are so inured, so hopelessly dependent on the system, that they will fight to protect it." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/6410378-the-matrix-is-a-system-neo-that-system-is-our)

+> "Nobody’s in charge.
+Not the IMF, the pope, the communist party, the Jews.
+No, no, no!
+Nobody has their finger on what’s going on.
+So then, why hope?
+Isn’t it just a runaway train out of control?
+I don’t think so.
+I think the out-of-control-ness is the most hopeful thing about it.
+After all, whose control is it out of?
+You and I never controlled it in the first place!" - [Terence McKenna](https://www.organism.earth/library/document/eros-and-the-eschaton#:~:text=nobody%E2%80%99s%20in%20charge,the%20first%20place!)

+> "If you don't have a plan, you become part of somebody else's plan." - [Terence McKenna](https://www.azquotes.com/quote/473335)

 > "Don't fight forces, use them." - [R. Buckminster Fuller](https://www.azquotes.com/quote/104088)

 > "Don't change the man.
 Change his environment." - [R. Buckminster Fuller](https://www.azquotes.com/quote/964439)